What to expect on a typical Sunday

 What happens in worship?
 We gather with God’s people.
 We confess our sins and hear God’s promise of forgiveness.
 We communicate our joys, concerns, praise and thanksgiving with God through prayer and song.
 We hear about what God has done through reading from Scripture and through preaching.
 We are fed by God’s meal of bread and wine.
 We commit ourselves to serving God as we leave worship.

 What about Holy Communion?
-At BLC, we celebrate Holy Communion on the first and third Sunday of each month as well as church holidays.
-We believe that Jesus Christ is present in the meal of Holy Communion and all are welcome to the meal of forgiveness and grace.
+All are welcome to share in Christ’s meal of forgiveness and grace.
 Children who do not yet commune are welcome to come forward for a blessing.
+(If you feel your child is ready to receive or have additional questions, please speak with one of our Pastors.)
+You can find additional notes about the Sacrament in the service portion of the bulletin on the day that you worship.
 The ushers will direct those in your pew to the front of the church for Communion at an appropriate time.